 Randy Oglesby talks about his character Degra and being happy to be a reoccurring guest actor with a rich backstory and arc from weapons maker to human sympathizer.
-Oglesby was good friends with Scott MacDonald (the actor who played lead Xindi-Reptilian Commander Dolim), and in their their first show together their character’s roles weren’t very defined, so they made an actors decision that the Reptilians and Primates weren’t exactly friendly with each other, and the producers seem to have noticed it and went with it.
+Oglesby was good friends with Scott MacDonald (the actor who played the lead Xindi-Reptilian, Commander Dolim), and in their their first show together their character’s roles weren’t very defined, so they made an actors decision on the set that the Reptilians and Primates weren’t exactly friendly with each other, and the producers liked it and went with it.

-UPN, ever youth focused, wanted to kill off Archer, and have a new younger captain come in for the next season.
+UPN, ever youth focused, wanted to kill off Archer at the end of this season, and have a new younger captain come in for the next season.
 Rick Berman had to push back on the network to keep him for Season Four.